ricardordzalt/tailwind-for-react-native/README.md

 ### Modo oscuro

-It is possible to condition styles to be applied only in dark mode, if we want to control the dark mode state it is possible to use TWRNProvider and pass the value of mode to the theme property.
+It is possible to condition styles to be applied only in dark mode, if we want to control the dark mode state it is possible to use TWRNProvider and pass the value of mode to theme prop.
 We can even combine it with the useColorScheme hook, which provides and subscribes to updates of color schemes from the Appearance module and updates our styles when a change made by the user in the device mode is detected.

 ```js